mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

   peer lifecycle chaincode commit --name ${CC_ID} --version ${MRENCLAVE} ...
   ```
 - Lastly, once the chaincode definition for an FPC Chaincode has been approved by the consortium,
-  a Chaincode Enclave is created via a new `initEnclave` lifecycle management command.
+  a Chaincode Enclave must be created via an `initEnclave` FPC-lifecycle command.
+  FPC implements such command as a regular chaincode method invoked through the `peer chaincode` (query) command.
+  Hence, supporting it does not require any modification to the Fabric framework.
+  (See the [Enclave Initialization and Registration](#enclave-initialization-and-registration) section for more details.)

   <!-- commented out as not really user visible
     This command triggers the creation of an enclave and registers it at the FPC Registry.
     The registration includes the attestation of the Chaincode Enclave.